phaustin/quantecon-example/book/docs/python_advanced_features.md

         self._miles = value / 1.61
 ```

-We won\'t go through all the details here.
+We won't go through all the details here.

 For further information you can refer to the [descriptor documentation](https://docs.python.org/3/howto/descriptor.html).